Expert Traffic Lawyers in Melbourne

 The collision tragically caused very serious injuries to one of the drivers of the three cars in front.

-This was a hard-fought matter, in which we briefed and instructed an experienced barrister to represent our client at a committal hearing.
-We were able to challenge the relevance of the evidence of the call charge records, on the basis that his having received a call did not mean that he had answered it, nor that he had been distracted by it.
+This was a hard-fought matter, in which an experienced barrister represented our client at a committal hearing.
+We were able to challenge the relevance of the evidence of the call charge records.
+We successfully argued that his having received a call did not mean that he had answered it, nor that he had been distracted by it.

 Crucially, we were able to overcome the account of the eye witness.
 They conceded under cross-examination that our client’s leaning over was consistent with him checking his side mirror whilst changing lanes or viewing the traffic behind his vehicle.
-The evidence that remained against our client was insufficient to commit him to trial on the serious offence of dangerous driving causing serious injury.
+The evidence that remained against our client was insufficient to commit him to trial.

 Although it was conceded that he had failed to brake in time to avoid the collision, at no point had he exceeded the speed limit.
 His conduct only amounted to the much less serious summary offence of careless driving, to which our client pleaded guilty.
 He received a modest financial penalty, and thus avoided a lengthy jail term.